kmdouglass/kmdouglass.github.io/posts/variable-locations-in-rust-during-copy-and-move/index.rst

 variable ``s1`` is moved to ``s2``.
 After a move, you may no longer use the value bound to ``s1``.
 (You may, as we will see, re-use its memory by binding a new value of the same type to it.)

-``String`` is a container type, which means that it contains both metadata and a pointer to data on the heap.
-Simple types such as ``i32``, on the other hand, are normally stored on the stack.
+``String`` is a container type, which means that it contains both metadata on the stack and a pointer to data on the heap.
+Simple types such as ``i32``, on the other hand, are normally stored entirely on the stack.
 Types such as these implement the `Copy`_ trait.
 This means that variable reassignment does not produce a compile-time error like it does in the example above:

 .. code-block:: rust
    :linenos: